MihaiMicle/FitnessTrakcerApp/README.md

 The same Next.js build also ships as native installers, both pointed at the deployed API rather than localhost:

 - **Windows** — [Tauri](https://tauri.app) wraps the static export in a native shell (`frontend/src-tauri`).
 Produces an `.msi` installer and a portable `.exe`.
 - **Android** — [Capacitor](https://capacitorjs.com) wraps the same export (`frontend/android`).
-Produces an `.apk`.
+Produces a signed release `.apk`, with Health Connect wired up via `@capgo/capacitor-health` for on-device sync.

-Grab the latest build from **[Releases](https://github.com/MihaiMicle/FitnessTrakcerApp/releases/latest)**.
+Both are built automatically by GitHub Actions (`android-release.yml`, `desktop-release.yml`) on a `v*` tag or a manual run, and attached to a draft **[Release](https://github.com/MihaiMicle/FitnessTrakcerApp/releases/latest)**.

-> Neither is code-signed yet, so Windows SmartScreen and Android will both warn on install.
+> The APK is signed with a real release keystore rather than the debug key, but it's still sideloaded instead of Play Store-distributed, so Android will warn on install until it comes through Play Protect.
+The MSI has no code-signing certificate yet, so Windows SmartScreen also warns.
 Expected for a personal project — "More info → Run anyway" on Windows, "Install anyway" on Android after allowing installs from unknown sources.

 See [`native/README.md`](native/README.md) for how the native shell is built, and for the separate App Store / Play Store path (HealthKit and Health Connect access).